TheToriqul/two-ns-connect-using-bridge/README.md

 * `! -o br0`: Excludes packets that are already leaving through the bridge interface (`br0`).
 * `-j MASQUERADE`: Instructs the firewall to rewrite the source IP address of the packets to the IP address of the host machine, enabling them to reach the internet through the host's connection.

-**Uncommenting and running these lines allow internet access within the namespaces.**

 **Step 7: Listen for Requests (Lines 75-80)**

 * This section demonstrates setting up a simple HTTP server within the `red` namespace.
 * `sudo ip netns exec red python3 -m http.server --bind 192.168.1.10 5000`: This command starts a server listening on port 5000 within the `red` namespace, accessible at its IP address (`192.168.1.10`).

-**Additional configuration (commented out) is required to forward traffic from the host machine to the server:**
+**Additional configuration is required to forward traffic from the host machine to the server:**

 * `sudo iptables`: Similar to Step 6, this line is used for firewall rules.
 * `-t nat`: Specifies the NAT table.